-Model Engine Corp of America is Owned by Randy Linsalato and is the oldest and largest producer of Model Engines in the United States.
+Model Engine Corp. of America is owned by Randy and Angie Linsalato and is the oldest and largest producer of Model Engines in the United States.

 In early 1980 RJL Industries was started by Randy J. Linsalato with the purchase of the Kraft .61 engine from Kraft Systems, Inc. Randy's business prior to this was the rental of motorcycles to the movie industry in southern California.
 Randy was a modeler during his teenage years and when he learned of the Kraft engine line being available for sale he thought it would be an interesting business.

-The following is a time line of MECOA & RJL's engine company aqusitions and releases...
+The following is a time line of MECOA & RJL's engine company acquisitions and releases...

 1982 > RJL purchased the Taipan .40 tools and marketed small numbers as the T.40

 1983 > RJL bought all rights and tooling to the HGK line of engines from Japan and moved it to So.
 California

 1986 > RJL bought the D.E.W. or Kustom .51 as it was later known from Ray Kasolote

 1987 > RJL acquired all the Holland Hornet .049 and Johnson tooling as well and the Atwood .049 and Gilbert tooling.

 1988 > RJL purchased the Forster and Remco engine lines from Ralph Mroch and proceeded to make the Forster .29 and .35 in Glow and ignition and also the Remco .29

 1989 > RJL bought all rights and tooling to the HB line of engines from Germany and moved it to So.
 California